Dormant Company in China

 In addition to the requirements highlighted above, another key compliance requirement is that the authorities must be able to get in touch with a company and its representatives.
 This includes having a general and financial contact person registered with the authorities, as well as a registered company address where the authorities could visit the company if required.

 Both maintaining an address as well as satisfying the compliance requirements can incur significant costs for your company.
 Below we discuss the options available to mitigate these costs.

 Before the introduction of an official dormancy process (as explained below), it was not possible for companies to change their status to dormant.
 As such, this left companies only with the choices of liquidating the entity or lowering the costs as much as possible, while continuing to satisfy the minimum compliance requirements.

-If a company would completely stop operations for more than 6 months, the business license could be revoked by the authorities.
+If a company completely stops its operations and neglects its compliance requirements for more than 6 months, the business license could be revoked by the authorities.
 In such a case, various problems may arise, such as a company losing its brand and company name in China or the company may be blacklisted.
-As such, it is essential to ensure to your company continues to satisfy compliance requirement to avoid any adverse consequences.
+As such, it is essential for your company to ensure that it continues to satisfy compliance requirement to avoid any adverse consequences.
 Below we summarize key items to consider when deciding for an “unofficial dormancy”.